• TBMH Virtual Music School

 Click on the image above to download

-We are delighted to launch a brand-new guidance that we have written to offer support and guidance to Music Education Hub (MEH) leaders regarding the development of their Early Years (EY) Music provision.
+We are delighted to share our updated guidance document that we have written to offer support and guidance to Music Education Hub (MEH) leaders regarding the development of their Early Years (EY) Music provision.
 It explains the EY sector and landscape, and offers information, questions and considerations to support leaders to develop their own strategies.
 We do not intend to prescribe what any MEH should or should not offer, but we hope this document can act as a point of reference for information containing useful tips, information and suggestions to support each MEH to navigate their way through early years and the possibilities that this brings.

 For feedback or questions about this guidance or further support please email us: info@triboroughmusichub.org